apoorvaron/Shorty/README.md

           21) Account registeration with otp
           22) Captcha (i m not robot)
           23) Can not access inside folder
+          24) Use of local storage
+          25) dont cut (pop is there you have some unsaved want to leave ?)

 -> Hosted on Infinity Free with Gmail : apoorv.shorty@gmail.com